Tuesday, April 26, 2016

 J found us and we exchanged greetings before he brought us to his place.
 We were the first people to arrive so we got to have first pick of sleeping accommodations.
 We went with a very comfy twin sized bed in its own room.

 After freshening up and putting our bags away, we went walking around so J could show us some places to eat at.
-We chose a tofu place since this particular restaurant's tofu was soft enough not to mess with Michael's hurting tooth.
+We chose a tofu place since this particular restaurant's tofu was soft enough not to mess with M's hurting tooth.

 I got the mandu & beef tofu bowl.
 The eggs in the top left are eggs that you break over the soup right when its brought to you.